--f include full time information in distribution name -n <name></name> write compressed distribution to <name>.tar.gz</name> clean execute 'make clean' before 'make dist' configure configure before 'make dist' (enabled with '-total') total rebuild 'Makefile.in's' and 'configure's' before 'make dist' copt define option for 'configure' no-abort ignore exit status of 'make' -h display this help and exit current working directory or in the directory specified by the PATH, which may be taken as an absolute path or relative to the ./SHERPA-1.0.7/Run directory.
+-f include full time information in distribution name -n <name></name> write compressed distribution to <name>.tar.gz</name> clean execute 'make clean' before 'make dist' configure configure before 'make dist' (enabled with '-total') total rebuild 'Makefile.in's' and 'configure's' before 'make dist' copt define option for 'configure' no-abort ignore exit status of 'make' -h display this help and exit amplitudes.
+Furthermore suitable phase space mappings are produced.
+The amplitudes and the integration channels are stored in library files that need to be compiled and linked to the framework.
+The library files are found in a directory Process, which is, together with all the data files, either in the current working directory or in the directory specified by the PATH, which may be taken as an absolute path or relative to the ./SHERPA-1.0.9/Run directory.
 In order to carry out the compilation and linking procedure, the makelibs script located in the same directory where the Process directory can be found has to be run according to